awsdocs/aws-doc-sdk-examples/.rust_alpha/lambda/README.md

 # AWS SDK for Rust code examples for AWS Lambda

+With AWS Lambda, you can run code without provisioning or managing servers.

 ## Purpose

 These examples demonstrate how to perform several AWS Lambda operations using the alpha version of the AWS SDK for Rust.